International Symposium 2017 – Queenstown, NZ

 Full-Time Student Admission (25 tickets) – $225

-For 2017, ticket prices include access to all symposium presentations & workshops, plus refreshments, across all three days of this event.
+Ticket prices include access to all symposium presentations & workshops, plus light food & beverage refreshments.